encord-team/frontend-assignment/README.md

 ## Final worlds

-We understand this is quite a challenge but it's fairly representative in terms of the minimum complexity of work you'll be facing at Encord in the frontend.
+We understand this is not a small task but it's fairly representative in terms of the minimum complexity of work you'll be facing at Encord in the frontend.
-However You have been asked to do this as we believe you are capable of doing it.
+However, you have been asked to do this because we believe you are capable of doing it.

 Good luck and have fun!!